-Fellows are introduced to Baptist Behavioral Health through a comprehensive orientation to the hospital system and training program during their first few weeks.
-Postdocs receive provider EHR training in addition to didactics reviewing key components and standards of documentation.
-Fellows are provided a tour of facilities and introduction to their clinical supervisors.
+Trainees are introduced to Baptist Behavioral Health through a comprehensive orientation to the hospital system and training program during their first few weeks.
+Trainees receive provider EHR training in addition to didactics reviewing key components and standards of documentation.
+Trainees are provided a tour of facilities and introduction to their clinical supervisors.
 Following this initial onboarding, trainees shadow supervisors, psychologists, and other clinical staff throughout their daily routines.
 This period of observation serves to develop trainees' familiarity with the department prior to engaging in any independent clinical work.
+Length of orientation and observation activities is dependent of the trainees' individual skillset and readiness for increased autonomy.

-REFERENCE SCHEDULE
+POSTDOCTORAL FELLOWSHIP REFERENCE SCHEDULE

-Selected fellows commit to a yearlong postdoctoral experience consisting of a minimum of 2,000 hours of direct service.
+Selected fellows commit to a yearlong postdoctoral experience consisting of a minimum of 2,000 hours.
 Training aligns closely with the academic calendar:

-- Commences during Fall semester (start date is 09/07/2021) and concludes in late August - Minimum of 40 hours each week to fulfill supervised hours requirements - Group supervision and didactic seminar occur when the entire cohort is on-site (or via zoom) every Wednesday
+- Commences early September annually - Minimum of 40 hours each week to fulfill supervised hours requirements (2,000 hours total) - Approximately 50% of time spent in direct contact (minimum of 900 hours) - Group supervision and didactic seminar occur when the entire cohort is on-site (or via zoom) every Wednesday

-TENTATIVE FELLOW SCHEDULE (8:30 AM - 4:30 PM) Monday Tuesday Wednesday Thursday Friday Fellow - Primary Rotation Fellow - Supplementary Rotation Fellow - Primary Rotation, Didactics, Group Supervision Fellow - Primary Rotation Fellow - Supplementary Rotation
+TENTATIVE FELLOW SCHEDULE (8:30 AM - 4:30 PM) Monday Tuesday Wednesday Thursday Friday Fellow -Primary Rotation Fellow - Supplementary Rotation Fellow - Primary Rotation, Didactics, Group Supervision Fellow - Primary Rotation Fellow - Supplementary Rotation